 Skip to main content

 Having a reliable global order fulfillment strategy in place is the foundation of a successful company, allowing you to retain existing customers as well as gain new ones.
-In this guide, I break down the perfect order fulfillment process, explore best practices and the different order fulfillment and order management models available.
+In this guide, I break down the perfect order fulfillment process.
+I also explore best practices and the different order fulfillment and order management models available for your business.

 What Is Order Fulfillment?

-Order fulfillment covers the entire process from receiving an order when you make a sale through to the order landing in the customer’s hands.
+The order fulfillment process covers everything from receiving an order when you make a sale through to the order landing in the customer’s hands.

-Some companies have the order management and fulfillment process in-house while some companies choose to outsource the order fulfillment process to an external third-party logistics provider which will handle the storage, packing, and delivering of orders on their behalf.
+Some companies have the order management and fulfillment process in-house while some companies choose to outsource the order fulfillment process to an external order fulfillment company, fulfillment partner, or third-party logistics provider, which will handle the storage, packing, and delivery of orders on their behalf.

-With a solid order fulfillment process, all the orders will be delivered efficiently, cost-effectively, and with minimal mistakes.
-Whilst it is important to have shipping that is fast and good value, it is also important to make sure the right products are getting to the right place.
+With the right order fulfillment option, all the orders will be delivered efficiently, cost-effectively, and with minimal mistakes.
+While it is important to have shipping that is fast and good value, it is also important to make sure the right products are getting to the right place.

 Why Is Order Fulfillment Important?